Robadob/sdl_exp/README.md

 Additional Usage:
 * To access the texture buffer using OpenGL:
   * Before doing anything with the texture buffer in OpenGL you should bind the buffer using [`glBindBuffer()`](https://www.opengl.org/sdk/docs/man/html/glBindBuffer.xhtml) passing the `glTBO` member variable as the argument.
-    * The `glTBO` member variable is the buffers 'name' you can use this with various OpenGL buffer methods.
+    * The `glTBO` member variable is the buffers 'name', you can use this with various OpenGL buffer methods.
   * To copy data to the texture buffer using OpenGL you can use [`glBufferData()`](https://www.opengl.org/sdk/docs/man/html/glBufferData.xhtml) passing `GL_TEXTURE_BUFFER` as the first argument.
   * It is not possible to copy data back from a texture buffer using OpenGL.
   * You can clear the active buffer by calling `glBindBuffer(0)`.